asawilliams/img-naming-conventions/README.md

 Intro:
 ------
 There is a need for image file naming conventions after experiencing a wide range of inconsistent naming even on the same project.
-The convention proposed should be usable on most types of projects (web -> native desktop).
+The convention proposed should be usable on most types of projects (web -> native desktop), but the main consideration is for the web.
 This is not supposed to be a perfect convention.
 There will be exceptions where these rules do not fit the need.

 Format:
 -------
-__[type*]_[descriptor*]_[size]_[state]_[position].[filetype]__

-Underscore ('_') is used because for native Android development image assets are required to have an underscore as the delimiter.
-Because we are using a delimiter we do not need to use uppercase letters to signify change in word.

-The type is used incase all the assets need to be in the same folder.
-This allows for all the similar purpose images to be grouped together.
-It is more than likely (and it is recommended) that you will have a folder structure for these images and will probably have a similar name for the type as the containing folder.
-Example, all images in the 'icons' folder will be prefixed with 'icon_'.
+__[type]-[descriptor*]-[size]-[state]-[position]-['sprite'].[filetype]__

+Dash ('-') is used for the delimitor to help with SEO considerations.
+While most images are for styling purposes and do not need to be indexed; it's nice to be consistent between images that should be used for SEO and those that do not.

 ###Type:
-Referrs to the element the image is trying to contruct.
-It is a required part of the image's name.
-Being required is a little contriversal.
-The reason for it being required is so that designers don't mix using and not using it.
-The image could be part of a button or dialog so you could use 'btn' or 'dialog'.
-While you might have an icon as a part of the button, the icon could stand alone or be used in another element.
-In this case you would use 'icon' instead of 'btn'.
+Referrs to the element the image is trying to construct (icon, btn, dialog, bg, ...).
+This should either be used with all the images in the project or none of them.
+There are two instances where including this can help.
+If you are required to have a flat folder structure where there are no subfolders.
+This helps not only specify the intent of use, but also puts all the types together when listing in alphabetical order.
+The second way this can help is when a designer is sending the assets to the developer.
+Sometimes it is difficult to know the intent of the asset when it is outside of a subfolder context.
+Having the type can make it easier to know which subfolders the assets should go.

 ###Descriptor:
 A descriptive name for the specific UI created.
 It is a required part of the image's name.
 For instance, if you are creating a login button, then 'login' might be an appropriate descriptor.
 The descriptor may be more than one word and in that case should still be separated by a underscore.